241209-NET/Group1Backend/README.md

-# Group1Backend
-Group 1 back end for project 3
+# PLEY: The Reverse Yelp App

 ## Overview
-PLEY - The Reverse Yelp App

 PLEY is a unique app that lets stores rate and review their customers.
 It’s a helpful tool for businesses to share feedback with each other about customer behavior, making it easier to spot and avoid problematic customers.
 By working together, stores can create a better experience for everyone and keep their spaces safe and enjoyable.

 ## Project Management System